PetmeetlyPetmeetly

 Short answer

-Five recognized German Shepherd lines exist: West German show (the red-and-black saddle conformation type), West German working (balanced drives, SV-titled), Czech (high prey drive, military origin), DDR or East German (bulky, weather-tough, endurance), and American show (taller, more angulated rear).
-Breeders choose lines based on the puppy’s intended job, not just looks.
+Five recognized lines exist: West German show (saddleback conformation), West German working (balanced drives, SV-titled), Czech (high prey drive, military origin), DDR (East German, Cold War border-patrol working lines), and American show (taller, more angulated rear).
+Pick the line for the puppy’s intended job, not just looks.

 West German show